ixartz/Serverless-Boilerplate-Express-TypeScript/README.md

 - 🦺 Unit testing with Jest and Supertest for integration testing
 - 💡 Absolute Imports using @ prefix
 - 🗂 VSCode configuration: Debug, Settings, Tasks and extension for ESLint, Prettier, TypeScript, Jest
+- 📖 Local support with Serverless Offline
+- ⚙️ Environment variable with Serverless Dotenv
 - ✨ HTTP Api instead of API gateway for cost optimization
 - 💨 Live reload